castlegateit/cgit-wp-campaign-monitor/README.md

     $list = new Subscribe($api_key, $list_id);

 Set either of these to `false` to use the default values from the constants defined in `wp-config.php`.

+## Campaign Monitor PHP library ##

+The Campaign Monitor PHP library is included in this repository as a submodule, so you should clone this repository recursively:

+    git clone --recursive git@github.com:castlegateit/cgit-wp-campaign-monitor

+Alternatively, if you have already cloned this repository, update the submodules:

+    git submodule update --init